 Art classes: If your kid is creative, this is a great way to explore the local culture.
 If your teen isn’t into art, do they like anime?
 If so, you might find a manga workshop.
 We had friends put their teen and tweens an art class in Italy and it was the highlight of their trip.

 Concerts: You’ll earn major cred if you score tickets to cool band or singer performing at your destination.

 Interactive museums: Any national, state or provincial capital ought to have a slew of museums and likely a children’s museum.
 See if the kid’s museum has a section for teens.
 If not, consider a science museum, which often has hands on activities.

 Via Ferrata: For thrill seekers, but in a mountain setting, this is what you want to look for outside the city.
 Via Ferrata is an assisted mountaineering activity.
 You literally scale the side of a mountain, but you’re all geared up and roped in, so it’s safe.
 Kids over 12-years-old love it, trust.
 Here’s how we fared.

 Hit the water: Luckily, most teens aren’t as fussed if your hotel comes with a pool or not.
-Still, check before booking a budget or luxury hotel (at best price) from a site like Cleartrip.com if it does so you know what to pack.
+Still, check before booking, so you know what to pack.
 If you’re near the ocean, for sure introduce them to snorkelling.
 Better yet, take a scuba diving course before your holiday.
 For river adventures, consider white water rafting, kayaking or canoe rides.